MarcoForte/FBA_Matting/README.md

 ## Prediction
 We provide a script `demo.py` and jupyter notebook which both give the foreground, background and alpha predictions of our model.
+The test time augmentation code will be made availiable soon.

+## Training
+Training code is not released at this time.
+It may be released upon acceptance of the paper.
+Here are the key takeaways from our work with regards training.
+- Use a batch-size of 1, and use Group Normalisation and Weight Standardisation in your network.
+- Train with clipping of the alpha instead of sigmoid.
+- The L1 alpha, compositional loss and laplacian loss are beneficial.
+Gradient loss is not needed.
+- For foreground prediction, we extend the foreground to the entire image and define the loss on the entire image or at least the unknown region.
+We found this better than solely where alpha>0.

 ## Citation